 Regular updates (system & programs)

 Malware thrives on finding new exploits or weaknesses in programs, through which it can operate without the system or user being any the wiser.
 For that reason, it is critical to keep any programs that you have installed, as well as your system (especially if it's Windows) updated.
-Most programs and operating systems automatically find updates, but still require your permission to install them; don't dally on approving them.
+Most programs and operating systems automatically find updates but will require your permission to install them; don't dally on approving them.